Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The thickness of your camping mattress will always correlate to the overall comfort; (photo/Nick Belcaster)

 In general, the thicker the pad, the more comfortable it is.
-Additionally, having a bit of foam or extra insulation increases the comfort factor and decreases the noise (see below).
+Additionally, having a bit of foam or extra insulation increases comfort and reduces noise (see below).

-Pads that rely on air alone for their structure can sometimes feel a bit bouncy if underinflated, which is why many will incorporate closed-cell foam in their construction.
+Pads that rely solely on air for structure can sometimes feel a bit bouncy when underinflated, which is why many incorporate closed-cell foam.
 This gives the pad a self-inflating quality as the foam bounces back.

 If you’re a side sleeper, you understand the need for plenty of cushioning under your hips and shoulders.
 For a better night’s sleep, you’ll want to consider a thicker option.